Visual Attention Methods in Deep Learning: An In-Depth Survey: Introduction

 In this article, we review attention techniques specific to vision.
 Our survey covers the numerous basic building blocks (operations and functions) and complete architectures designed to learn suitable representations while making the models attentive to the relevant and important information in the input images or videos.
-Our survey broadly classifies attention mechanisms proposed in the computer vision literature including soft attention, hard attention, multi-modal, arithmetic, class attention, and logical attention.
-We note that some methods belong to more than one category; however, we assign each method to the category where it has a dominant association with other methods of that category.
-Following such a categorization helps track the common attention mechanism characteristics and offers insights that can potentially help in designing novel attention techniques.
-Figure \ref{fig:taxonomy} shows the classification of the attention mechanisms.
+Our survey broadly classifies attention mechanisms proposed in the computer vision literature, including soft attention, hard attention, multi-modal, arithmetic, class attention, and logical attention.
+We note that some methods belong to more than one category; however, we assign each technique to the category with a dominant association with other methods of that category.
+Following such a categorization helps track the common attention mechanism characteristics and offers insights that can potentially help design novel attention techniques.
+Figure~\ref{fig:taxonomy} shows the classification of the attention mechanisms.
+In contrast to the other works that surveyed a specific branch of attention methods, our survey provides a high overview of the different attention techniques.
+The primary motivation is to provide various attention methods in one paper so that the research community can inspire thoughts and solutions to issues of each one of them.
+The contributions of this survey are. \begin{itemize} \item The first survey to provide a high overview of attention methods rather than a specific branch. \item Providing a categorization to the various attention methods. \item Surveying 70 attention methods. \item Discussing the challenges and future directions of attention methods. \end{itemize}

 We emphasize that a survey is warranted for attention in vision due to the large number of papers published as outlined in Figure~\ref{fig:attentionincrease}.
 It is evident from Figure~\ref{fig:attentionincrease} that the number of articles published in the last year has significantly increased compared to previous years, and we expect to see a similar trend in the coming years.
-Furthermore, our survey lists articles of significant importance to assist the computer vision and machine learning community in adopting the most suitable attention mechanisms in their models and avoid duplicating attention methodologies.
-It also identifies research gaps, provides the current research context, presents plausible research directions and future areas of focus.
+Furthermore, our survey lists articles of significant importance to assist the computer vision and machine learning community in adopting the most suitable attention mechanisms in their models and avoiding duplicating attention methodologies.
+It also identifies research gaps, provides the current research context, and presents plausible research directions and future focus areas.